vjelic/omnistat-glog-fork/docs/metrics.md

 ## Occupancy

-Occupancy is a measure to help understand how the GPU's compute units (CUs) are being utilized.
+The occupancy collection mechanism is another optional capability of the ROCm data collectors that provides insight to help understand how the GPU's compute units (CUs) are being utilized.
 It represents the ratio of active wavefronts to the maximum number of wavefronts that a CU can handle simultaneously.